alexghergh/cdl2020/IMPLEMENTATION.md

 For more info on this see [list.py](model/list.py).

+There is also a `config` directory holding information about external configuration, that has a Config class with the following meaning.

+#### Config

+The Config class reads the `config.json` configuration file and makes it easily accesible to the program through a Python dictionary.

+For more info see [config.py](config/config.py).

 ### Algorithm

 The algorithm is simple enough.
 First we see if there is a `files.txt`.
 If there is, we scan the file names from it.
 If there is not, we read them from the input.

-After that, we construct a set of words from every file one at a time, then we build the index with the words from the set.
+After that, we construct a set of words from every file one at a time, remove the stop words if we need to, and build the index with the words from the set.

 The next step is solving the query: